o-ran-sc/nonrtric/docs/api-docs.rst

  * A repository of available Near-RT RICs, their policy types and policy instances.
  * An A1 connection to the Near-RT RICs.

+See :ref:`policy-agent-api` for how to use the API.

 See the README.md file in the nonrtric/policy-agent repo for info about how to use it.

 API Functions